 I consider it a tremendous privilege to be invited into people's lives, and would be honored to support you in your journey toward healing and wholeness.

 I LOVE MY WORK.
-I am a licensed Marriage and Family Therapist (License #LF61019853) who lives and plays in Seattle with my husband, three teenagers, and two very beloved family pets.
-I enjoy the challenges of seeking to balance the work that I love with the wild ride of marriage, motherhood, and life in community.
+I am a licensed Marriage and Family Therapist who lives and plays in Seattle with my husband of 20 years, three teenagers, and much-loved family pets.
+I enjoy the challenges of seeking to hold the work that I love along with the wild ride of marriage, motherhood, and life in community.

 I LOVE RELATIONSHIPS.
 I do.
 And yet I get how hard our relationships often are.
 Cultivating connection, safety, intimacy and delight in our relationships takes a tremendous amount of courage, humility, perseverance, grace, and (more often than not) forgiveness.
 I love walking alongside others as they seek to heal from the ways in which relationships have been painful, and begin to discover beauty, belonging, and hope in unexpected places.